-WRITTEN BY: KARINE BARLOW, RD
+WRITTEN BY: KARINE REKUNYK, RD

 There is a great deal of talk, and dare I say, perhaps confusion over the term ‘plant-based’ diet, which is big news these days.
 Most of us don’t eat enough fruits, veggies or fibre, so encouraging more consumption of plant foods may indeed provide health benefits in the prevention and treatment of certain diseases.